 Old Royal Naval College as a Movie Set

 Take a look at those colonnades, do they look familiar?
 You might recognise them from many films and TV appearances as the Old Royal Naval College is one of the most popular movie locations in the world.
 Pirates of Caribbean, Les Miserables, Skyfall and Poldark were all filmed here.
-Superheroes more your thing?
-Thor: The Dark World saw a spacecraft land here.
+Fans of Four Weddings and Funeral may recognise it as the venue for Wedding number two of Bernard and Lydia.
+Eagle eyed viewers of The Crown will see the exterior standing in for central London.

 OLD ROYAL NAVAL COLLEGE GREENWICH HISTORY